grafana/k6-docs/CONTRIBUTING/README.md

 1. In the next screen, select **Choose a tag**, type a version number increasing the one below (in image, it  should be v0.37.17).
 ![DraftRelease2](../internal-images/DraftNewRelease2.png)

-1. Optionally add a description and generate release notes, then **Publish release**.

-**NOTE**: For Grafana Docs releases, set the tag as 'vX.X.X-gcloud'
+1. For a small release (fixing a typo or broken link), you can manually add a short description.
+Otherwise, select **Generate release notes** to automatically include more information about what's changed, and then select **Publish release**.